Skip to main content.

 Orchestra Auditions

-During the summer before you come to campus you will be contacted by Erica Kiesewetter, the Conservatory director of orchestral studies.
-She will let you know the required excerpts for the first seating auditions, which usually take place at the end of the first week of the semester.
+During the summer, before you come to campus, you will be contacted by Erica Kiesewetter, director of orchestral studies at Bard Conservatory.
+At this time, you will be sent the required excerpts for the first Conservatory Orchestra seating auditions.
+These auditions typically take place at the end of the first week of the semester.

 Assignments